-Launched in 1978, the A-1 – the top of Canon’s A line of cameras, (also composed of the AE-1, AE-1 Program, AV-1, AT-1 and AL-1), was the first single lens reflex camera to offer three auto exposure modes (Shutter Priority, Aperture Priority and Program) in addition to the semi-auto mode.
+Launched in 1978, the A-1 – the top of Canon’s A line of cameras, (also composed of the AE-1, AE-1 Program, AV-1, AT-1 and AL-1), was the first single lens reflex camera to offer three auto exposure modes (Shutter Priority, Aperture Priority and Program) in addition to the Manual mode.
 The A-1 accepts all Canon FD lenses and (stopped down) can also work with older FL lenses.
 A feature loaded and intimidating camera with a very “muscular” design, it was in fact well thought and easy to use.
 It sold in the millions.

 The AX-5 was the top of Fujica’s new line of bayonet mount 35mm film cameras, launched in 1979 to replace the ST605, ST705 and AZ-1 screw mount cameras.
 Coming one year after the Canon A-1, the AX-5 offers almost the same feature set, but in a smaller and much more restrained package.